NAIL-HNU/SDEVO/README.md

 ### 4. Comparing with us

-We encourage comparative evaluations before the release of the full project.
 If you require the original trajectory data for comparison, feel free to contact us.

 ### 5. Contact us